Oct 06, 2024

 • If applicable, General Equivalency Diploma (GED)

-Note: All students must have proof of high school graduation by the first day of classes to be considered for New York State’s Tuition Assistance Program (TAP).
-Students must submit a final high school transcript, GED (TASC) by the start of the semester to be considered for TAP.
+Note: Students must submit a final high school transcript, GED (TASC) by the start of the semester to remain in their program of study, maintaining their matriculation status.
+All students must have proof of high school graduation by the first day of classes to be considered for New York State’s Tuition Assistance Program (TAP).

 Additional items to note concerning the application process: